-Dent is a tiny village of stone cottages and cobbled streets close to the head of Dentdale, about five miles south-east of Sedbergh.
-It has two pubs, cafés, a campsite and a few B&Bs.
+Dent is a tiny village of stone cottages and cobbled streets close to the head of Dentdale, about five miles southeast of Sedbergh.
+It has two pubs, cafés, an art gallery, a blacksmith shop, a campsite and a few B&Bs.
 The local museum, the Dent Heritage Centre, houses an eclectic collection of artefacts relating to life in the valley over the last few centuries.

-Dent Station, the highest mainline railway station in England, is served by the Settle to Carlisle Railway, but is more than four miles from the village.
+Dent Station, England’s highest mainline railway station, is served by the Settle to Carlisle Railway but is more than four miles from the village.